 Over time (and due to the pill) we’ve somewhat disconnected from the signs and symptoms our bodies show us each month as clues to the bigger picture.
 It’s time we got back to basics, understood what’s being communicated to better education ourselves about… ourselves!
 Unfortunately being on the pill long term means, for many women, they don’t understand these key symptoms or that sometimes they aren’t normal.
 Coming off the pill we can see terrible hormone imbalance as the body tries to find its hormonal groove again.
 Sometimes its ok, and other times it is a disaster.
 When all is said and done, the more we know as much as possible about our own bodies, the more we can live happier, healthier lives.

 Want more?
-You really must download my Debunking Ovulation record.
+You really must download my Debunking Ovulation Masterclass.
 It’s a website dedicated to teaching you everything you need to know as a woman about your hormones, ovulation and wellness.